 I then flipped the template over and used it on the other side of the window.
 I used this on all four windows and it made the process super easy.

-This template was awesome, so I used it when hanging the drapes in my bedroom as well!
+This template was awesome, so I used it when hanging the drapes in my master bedroom as well!

 Here’s how the corner in my family room looks now…